 Dosing for children and adolescents is on the basis of body weight (see Table 1).
-Dasatinib is administered orally once.
+Dasatinib is administered orally once daily in the form of either Dasatinib Teva film-coated tablets or a powder for oral suspension.
 The dose should be recalculated every 3 months based on changes in body weight, or more often if necessary.
-The tablet is not recommended for patients weighing less than 10 kg; the powder for oral suspension should be used for these patients.
+The tablet is not recommended for patients weighing less than 10 kg; a powder for oral suspension should be used for these patients.
 Dose increase or reduction is recommended based on individual patient response and tolerability.
-There is no experience with Dasatinib Alvogen treatment in children under 1 year of age.
+There is no experience with Dasatinib Teva treatment in children under 1 year of age.